adoyle0/Doors/readme.md

 - [unclutter](https://github.com/Airblader/unclutter-xfixes) - Hides the cursor after inactivity

 ## Install
-The install script clones this repo, installs a few dependencies, then copies my configs to `$HOME/.config/` creating a backup for any config files that already exist.
-NOTE: Only ONE backup per file is saved to prevent piling up backups.
+The install script clones this repo, installs a few dependencies and copies my configs to `~/.config/`.
+It then links `~/.xinitrc` and `~/.zprofile` to the ones copied from the repo, all while creating a **SINGLE** backup for any files that already exist.
+NOTE: Only **ONE** backup per file is saved to prevent piling up backups.
 It's only meant to catch small oversights and is very verbose.
-In other words, if you run the installer twice IT WILL OVERWRITE THE BACKUP!
+In other words, if you run the installer twice **IT WILL OVERWRITE THE BACKUP!**

-The install script is only for Arch right now but I plan to include any distro that has these programs in their repos.
-Or at least the popular ones
+The install script is only for Arch right now but I plan to include any distro with this software in their repos.
+At least the popular ones

 ### Quick shell (start here):
-Note: back up your home directory or create a new user (unless you don't care) or you aren't allowed to complain about anything that may be overwritten
+Create a new user or backup your home directory if you're unsure about anything.
+If you have nothing to lose then go ahead and YOLO it.
+Just don't complain if something gets overwritten

 1. ```curl https://doors.doordesk.net/setup | bash```
-2. Log out and log back in
+1. Log out and log back in

 ### GUI
 - For now the setup just installs everything in one shot so you get the GUI whether you need it or not, to use it just run `startx` or start awesome from your display manager if you have one.
 - The mod keys are Super, Menu, and Meta
 - Once in awesome press Mod + F1 for a quick reference of all keybinds

 ## Post Install